In the past few weeks I’ve written about interview mistakes, interview questions and how to get your dream job… but what about your resume?

 12. Blocks of text

-Make sure your CV is formatted and readable.
+Make sure your resume is formatted and readable.
 Don’t just have blocks of text without bullet points, spacing, formatting and paragraphs.
 Think about your reader.

 13. Excessive formatting

-So don’t use a lot of different colors, fonts and tables on your CV.
+So don’t use a lot of different colors, fonts and tables on your resume.
 Black and white is fine.
 Keep it simple.